intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/examples_cpu.md

-# Examples
+# BigDL-LLM Examples: CPU

+Here, we provide some examples on how you could apply BigDL-LLM INT4 optimizations on popular open-source models in the community.

+To run these examples, please first refer to [here](./install_cpu.html) for more information about how to install ``bigdl-llm``, requirements and best practices for setting up your environment.

-We may use any Hugging Face *Transfomers* models on `bigdl-llm`, and the following models have been verified on Intel laptops.
+The following models have been verified on either servers or laptops with Intel CPUs.

 | Model     | Example                                                  |
 |-----------|----------------------------------------------------------|